AVSimulation/SCANeR-Samples-Pack/README.md

 ## Step 3.
 Publish

+When your work is ready, send it to the official AVSimulation repository.
+Your work will be visible to all, and AVSimulation takes care of migration to new versions.

 * On your Github repository home, select the branch that you want to publish.
 * Click `Contribute` > `Open pull request`.
 * Left member (destination):